 Social impact is a positive change on people and the planet better understood through a well-designed theory of change designed to improve the outcome.
 Social impact has been historically been around in the form of philanthropy for many decades.
 In 1972 Bill Drayton, the father of social enterprise started a new movement that gave rise to a new social impact approach.
 There is a social impact revolution is taking place and COVID-19 now has accelerated this trend by putting pressure on businesses, impact investors, and philanthropy.

 THEORY OF SOCIAL IMPACT

 In a world facing Climate Change, Social Inequality, Injustice, and Illnesses that threaten our physical and mental health.
 We can count on human development initiatives working across the country or even the world to bring solutions to the table.
-But…in 2020 we still face.. [fires, protests, health issues, gender inequality, -- problems we’re still facing in 2020.
+But…in 2020 we still face.. [fires, protests, health issues, gender inequality, -- problems we were still facing in 2020.
 So, what are we doing wrong?
 Honestly, We don’t know the impact of our activities.
 To see the real change, we must learn the positive and negative impact we have on people and the planet.
-Because only through effective Impact Management one can scale what IS working and correct what is NOT working.
-At Sopact, we are on the path to accelerate the world’s transition to be more sustainable and equitable.
+Because only through effective Impact Management organization can scale what IS working and correct what is NOT working.
+At Sopact, we are on the path to accelerating the world’s transition to be more sustainable and equitable.
 Don’t let anything come in the way, let us be your partner in social good.

 SOCIAL IMPACT REVOLUTION

 Listen to Forbes's video describing a shift in the way investments are made, policies are penned, funds are endowed, and careers are chosen.
 This movement, which has been dubbed the Impact Revolution as following Forbes video notes, advances a vision of doing well while doing measurable good.

 - Improving youth outcome measured based on a holistic evaluation

 - Improving a profitable coffee supply chain financial and social outcomes